TannerHollis/SettingsHelper/README.md

 # Settings Helper
-This project encompasses the automation of a basic Relay Database using templatized relay (.rdb) files with the use of a simple calculation sheet, translation layer and file management system.
+This project encompasses the automated programming and settings basis creation of a basic Relay Database using templatized relay (.rdb) files with the use of a simple calculation sheet, translation layer and file management system.

 ## Application Overview
 ![Application Overview Diagram](documentation/images/overview.png)